galfarotolon/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+ 1- Explain what a token is used for.

+Web applications usually require the client to be registered or logged in to be able to access most contents of the site.
+The server running these services can issue a JWT (JSON Web Token) as the authentication token, in exchange for correct login credentials.
+Modern web services dealing with JSON data often use JWTs.
+These tokens, issued by the server, are strings of encrypted text, which can be stored on the client-side using local storage or session storage.
+The server can readily tell the client that it issued the token.
+It can also read the token and make decisions for data access based on the client’s permission.

+Once a token has been issued, this can allow users to access previously private routes that were blocked and could only be accessed with an authentication token.

-- [ ] What steps can you take in your web apps to keep your data secure?
+2-  What steps can you take in your web apps to keep your data secure?

+Using axiosWithAuth can be useful to make data secure.
+This call only triggers once the authentication has been passed (feeding the token payload to header).
+Using Private Route Path in protected routes is also a good way to keep data secure, as these data points/components can only be accessed after an authorization check has been passed.

-- [ ] Describe how web servers work.
+ 3- Describe how web servers work.

+The internet is essentially a network of interconnected computers.
+The web is just one way to share data over the internet.
+It consists of a body of information stored on web servers, ready to be shared across the world.
+There are physical computer devices whose sole purpose is to store code from different places and share it across  the world at all times.
+This is what is known as a web server.
+When people store their code in these servers, the term is known as ‘hosting’.

+The way users all over the world are able to access these ‘hosted’ sites and apps is via a domain, which is specified using an URL(uniform resource locator).
+These urls point straight  at any information the user is accessing at any given point.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+ 4- Which HTTP methods can be mapped to the CRUD acronym that we use when
+    interfacing with APIs/Servers.

+C- Create → This is the process of adding information into API/Server.
+It can either be done by the developer or the user via inputs.
+R- Read → This is the process of displaying the data into the GUI so the user can visually access it.
+U- Update → This comes into place when the user wants to edit a piece of data that has been already created and is displayed by the App.
+Say a user wants to edit the date of a given post, or the content of a blog, this operation accesses the data and allows the user to edit the content instead of having to create a new set of data.
+D - Delete → The delete method is, as the name states, a way to get rid of data that was previously created, read or updated.
+This simply removes the data from the server/API.

 ## Project Set Up